piojanu/GradientAILab/README.md

 ## What is it all about?

 &nbsp;&nbsp;&nbsp;&nbsp;In this project we want to explore reinforcement learning techniques in deep learning.
 Our baseline is experiment presented by Andrej Karpathy on his [blog](http://karpathy.github.io/2016/05/31/rl/).
-You can find his post in `<project root>/etc` directory.
-His work is about lightweight Policy Gradient agent.
+You can find his post in `pg_pong/etc` directory.
+It's about lightweight Policy Gradient agent.
-&nbsp;&nbsp;&nbsp;&nbsp;Starting from reproducing his work, we now go further developing better agents for reinforcement learning tasks we find interesting.
+&nbsp;&nbsp;&nbsp;&nbsp;Starting from reproduction of his work, we now go further developing better agents for reinforcement learning tasks we find interesting.
 Eventually, we will start whole new projects based on gained experience.
 Along the road, articles/presentations for Gradient research circle and further should emerge.

+Do you have your own project/idea or want to join one of our projects? **[Contact us now](#contact-us-now)!** Do you want to start working on AI?
+[Read further](#how-to-start-ai&rl-journey).

 ## How to start AI&RL journey?

 &nbsp;&nbsp;&nbsp;&nbsp;Do you want to start to work with Artificial Intelligence?
 Don't be scared!
-You just need some basic programming skills and great desire to learn and create incredible things :) We will find some tailor-made task for you. **Contact us now!**
+You just need some basic programming skills and great desire to learn and create incredible things :) We will find some tailor-made task for you. **[Contact us now](#contact-us-now)!**

 ### Here you have some theoretical materials about DRL and ANNs to start with: